 - I know we are in Mexico and English is not their first language, but front desk people (customer service industry) should not look at you like you are from outer space when you are trying to get help.

 Useful Travel App

-If you want a good free conversion app try XE Currency converter, it is available on Google play and the Apple app store.
+If you want a good free conversion app try XE Currency converter, it is available on Google Play and the .
 They are very handy for Mexico shopping trips.
 Last time I was on a Chetumal shopping bender, my friend Mary and I were lucky as her husband Mike was our converter and while walking through the isles of Sam’s Club all we had to do was ask and he would do our calculations for us.

 Time to run, I just got a text that the crew is ready to go to Sam’s Club now.
 I will leave you with some pics of our flight, border crossing, and hotel.